wdk-docs/vscode-docs/docs/devcontainers/devcontainer-cli.md

 ---
 Order: 14
 Area: devcontainers
-TOCTitle: Dev Container CLI
+title: Dev Container CLI
 PageTitle: Installing and working with the devcontainer CLI
-ContentId: 8946213d-716e-41ca-955f-944a41c70353
+id: 8946213d-716e-41ca-955f-944a41c70353
-MetaDescription: Documentation on using the development container (dev container) command-line interface
+description: Documentation on using the development container (dev container) command-line interface
 DateApproved: 7/6/2023
 ---

 # Dev Container CLI

 This topic covers the development container command-line interface (dev container CLI), which allows you to build and manage development containers, and is a companion to the [Development Containers Specification](https://containers.dev).